Thirty spokes surround one nave,

 You cut out doors and windows to make a house, their usefulness to a house is always in their empty space.

 Therefore profit comes from external form, but usefulness from the empty innermost.
 (Lao Tzu)

-...more than a decade ago, in 2002 the graduate Designer Philip Offermanns discovered his fascination for the
+...nearly 20 years ago, in 2002 the graduate Designer Philip Offermanns discovered his fascination for the

 "esthetic of emptiness".